 The Governing Board of EPA awards the certification "Cultural Route of the Council of Europe" and carries out regular evaluation of certified routes in conformity with Committee of Ministers Resolution CM/Res(2013)67, establishing the rules for the award of the certification.

 Cultural Routes by country

 Greece is a member-state of the Enlarged Partial Agreement on Cultural Routes since 2011 and participates in the EPA Governing Board through the Directorate of International Relations and EU of the Ministry of Culture and Sports.
-The Routes of the Olive Tree and the Historic Cafés Route are Greece-based Routes, whereas routes crossing the country include: Phoenicians' Route, European Mozart Ways, Iter Vitis Route, European Cemeteries Route, European Route of Historic Thermal Towns, Destination Napoleon, Impressionisms Routes, European Route of Industrial Heritage, Iron Curtain Trail, European Route of Historic Gardens, Aeneas Route, Cyril and Methodius Route and European Fairy Tale Route.
+The Routes of the Olive Tree and the Historic Cafés Route are Greece-based Routes, whereas routes crossing the country include: Phoenicians' Route, European Mozart Ways, Iter Vitis Route, European Cemeteries Route, European Route of Historic Thermal Towns, Destination Napoleon, Impressionisms Routes, European Route of Industrial Heritage, Iron Curtain Trail, European Route of Historic Gardens, Liberation Route Europe, Cyril and Methodius Route, Aeneas Route and European Fairy Tale Route.
 In addition, we are seeking to strengthen Greek presence in existing Routes, as well as to explore the potential for submitting new proposals of Greek interest.